 - Apply context-based pedagogy to design a new lecture or lab related to summer research project.

-- Participate in a half-day workshop in January 2017 to share program experience and new curriculum with other community college teachers.
+- Participate in a half-day workshop to share program experience and new curriculum with other community college teachers.

 - Complete program surveys to report impact of summer research experience.

 Complete the on-line application.
 Click here to apply on-line.

 Please submit a draft application with preliminary information in order for Letter of Recommendation notifications to be sent out to your recommenders.
 We suggest that you give your recommenders as much time as possible to submit, so it is in your best interest to do this draft application as soon as possible.
 You will be able to edit your responses up until the deadline and any information submitted prior to then will not be evaluated.